What Is Rapid Prototyping? Methods, Materials, and Steps

 - Steel Grades (1018 and 4140)

-Titanium Grades: Titanium is considered the best choice when high strength-to-weight ratio, excellent corrosion resistance, and lower machinability than aluminum or steel are required.
+Titanium Grades: Titanium is considered the best choice when a high strength-to-weight ratio, excellent corrosion resistance, and lower machinability than aluminum or steel are required.

 Ceramics and Composites

 Ceramics are selected when high hardness, wear resistance, and thermal stability are important in prototyping.
-Whereas two or more materials are combined to form composites to achieve the desired properties, such as Alumina (Al₂O₃) for wear-resistant components such as for grinding tools or zirconia (ZrO₂) for high-temperature applications.
+Whereas two or more materials are combined to form composites to achieve the desired properties, such as Alumina (Al₂O₃) for wear-resistant components, such as for grinding tools, or zirconia (ZrO₂) for high-temperature applications.

 What Are The Limitations of Rapid Prototyping?